 EligibilityThe National Student Exchange has established a basic framework of policies to which all member campuses and their students are subject.
 Within those policies, each campus determines its own procedures and timetable for the program.
 The campus, within the framework of NSE policy, also sets its own policies relating to student participation.
 Each campus has an NSE coordinator who is responsible for administering the NSE program at that campus.
 He or she is the best source for advice about the NSE program as it relates to your participation from your campus.

 EligibilityNSE participation is a privilege, not a right.
 Listed below are the minimum requirements for NSE participation.
 Home and host campuses may place a higher gpa and/or additional requirements for exchange participation.
 You must have completed one term of full-time attendance at an NSE member campus prior to submitting an application.
 Eligibility requirements are applicable at the time of application and at the completion of the term prior to your exchange.

-- full-time enrollment at your NSE home campus
+- full-time (in classroom) enrollment at your NSE home campus

 (Note: With the agreement of the home and host NSE coordinators, non-traditional, part-time students may be considered eligible for exchange.)